angarsky/diveintopython/learn/file_handling.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/file-handling

 Python has a variety of built-in functions and libraries that make working with files a breeze, and in this article, we'll explore the different techniques and best practices for handling files in Python.

 ## How to Open Files in Python